esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 There's opportunities to highlight accessibility in the above tools.
 One example would be to state in your style guide how you should use headings in an accessible way.

+A truly accessible design system would include accessibility through out.

 #### Takeaway🚨
 >The main takeaway is that looking at individual components and documentation are both opportunities for accessibility to be improved, hopefully not forgotten. - Marcy Sutton